domdomb/portfolio/README.md

 Personal Projects that I have completed of note.

 serverless react app:
 A basic react application running on the aws platform.
 The application is not the focus in this case.
 The main focus is the way the application is served to users.
+The application contents are in an S3 bucket.
+Using route53 dns service, I connected a domain name that routes traffic to the S3 bucket the application sits.

+The application can be viewed at www.spotaquarium.com

 imgur_download_project:
 I created this project to download pictures based on imgur urls located in a text file.
 It works well and even has gaceful means handling